 ziranmen

-means Natural School or Natural Style.
-It is a rare and unique traditional martial art that includes methods of flexibility, nei gong, self defense, forms, weapons, and body conditioning.
-It calls for the use of the entire body in an integrated way that exercises and strengthens all the muscles, tendons, and ligaments.
-It has similarities to both Shaolin and Wudang styles meaning it has the strong points of both internal and external styles.
+NATURAL STYLE KUNGFU or ZIRANMEN, is a rare and unique traditional martial art that includes methods of flexibility, hand forms, weapons, self-defense, and body conditioning.
+It calls for the use of the entire body in an integrated way to exercise and progressively strengthen the muscles, tendons, ligaments and bones.
+It has similarities to both Shaolin and Wudang meaning it has the strong points of the so called external and internal styles, so the body is controlled in a way that is both powerful and graceful, fast and slow, hard and soft.
 Classes teach confidence, patience, and discipline while improving your grace, strength, agility, and self defense skills.

 GRAND MASTER WAN LAISHENG'S SCHOOL CURRICULUM INTRODUCTION